Neighbors Helping Neighbors since 1984.

 4256 N. Ridgeway Avenue Chicago, IL 60618

-The Irving Park Community Food Pantry is located within the Emanuel United Methodist Church at 4256 N. Ridgeway (60618).
-We are open every Wednesday morning from 9 a.m. to noon and on the second Tuesday night of every month from 6 to 7 p.m.
+The Irving Park Community Food Pantry is located within the Emanuel United Methodist Church at 4256 N. Ridgeway Avenue (60618).

 Hours of Operation: